wp-plugins/ipushpull/readme.txt

 = Features =
 * Display the latest data from your desktop spreadsheets in your WordPress pages
-* You don't to save the source spreadsheet to update the data
+* You don't need to save the source spreadsheet to update the data
 * Your content updates automatically - the reader does not need to refresh the browser to get the latest update
 * You choose the range of cells that gets displayed
 * You control the update frequency - every few seconds, every hour, every day